-Processors and graphics cards often gobble up the majority of build budgets, but your motherboard is in many ways the most integral part of your build.
-Every part of your PC plugs into it, its form factor dictates the size of your computer and its chipset / socket define what kind of CPU you can install.
+Processors and graphics cards often gobble up the majority of build budgets, but your motherboard is in many ways the most integral part of your PC build.
+Every part of your PC plugs into it and its form factor dictates the size of your computer and its chipset / CPU socket define what kind of CPU you can install.

-Motherboards—particularly high-end models—are a confusing kitchen-sink-full of features that can range in price from a sub-$60 budget board to a $500-plus flagship model.
+Motherboards—particularly high-end models—are a confusing kitchen-sink-full of features that can range in price from a sub-$60 (£50) budget board to a $500 (£450)-plus flagship model.
 We’re here to help untangle the complexities and help make sure you pick the right model for your wants and needs, without blowing through your build budget.

-Speaking build budgets, if you’re looking to save some while shopping for a motherboard this holiday season, you should keep an eye on our Best Hardware Deals page through the holiday season.
+Speaking build budgets, if you’re looking to save some while shopping for a motherboard, you should keep an eye on our Best Hardware Deals page.
 Now that Intel’s new flagship Z390 chipset is on the market, board makers and sellers may be looking to move a lot of Z370 boards by heavily reducing prices.
-Unless you’re opting for a Core i9-9900K that you want to overclock, you should be able to get by with a Z370 board (and a compatible CPU of course) just fine.
+Unless you’re opting for a Intel Core i9-9900K that you want to overclock, you should be able to get by with a Z370 board (and a compatible CPU of course) just fine.
 The main features the older chipset loses over the newer model is chip-integrated Wi-Fi (which you may not want or need) and native support for high-speed USB 3.1 Gen2 (which often exists on these boards anyway, just via additional third-party circuitry).

-- Get the right socket for your CPU: You can find great CPUs from either Intel or AMD, but whatever processor you choose, make sure that your board has the correct socket to support it.
+- Get the right socket for your CPU: You can find great CPUs from either Intel or AMD, but whatever CPU you buy, make sure that your board has the correct socket to support it.
 The latest mainstream AMD chips use AM4 sockets while current Intel 8th Gen Core CPUs require an LGA 1151v2 sockets.

 - Smaller boards = fewer slots and features.
 Motherboards come in three main sizes, from largest to smallest: ATX, Micro-ATX and Mini-ITX (Yes, Mini is smaller than Micro).
 You can use a smaller chassis with the micro or mini boards, but you'll have to settle for fewer PCIe slots, RAM banks and other connectors.